Shipping Guide

 Quick Answer

-FedEx Ground — $15 - $30
+FedEx Ground: $15 - $30

 FedEx has a well-established wine shipping program with approved accounts, adult signature service, and specialized tracking for alcohol shipments across permitted states.
+On idshipthat.app you can pull discounted FedEx rates below commercial pricing, see the full price before you buy, and have a compliant label ready in about 30 seconds.

 Shipping Options for Wine

 Shipping wine is one of the most heavily regulated shipping categories.
 USPS strictly prohibits shipping any alcoholic beverages.
 FedEx and UPS allow wine shipping only from licensed businesses with approved alcohol shipping accounts and only to states where it is legally permitted.
 Every wine shipment requires an adult signature at delivery.
 The glass bottles are also fragile and heavy, requiring specialized wine shippers with molded inserts or foam dividers.
 Temperature is another concern, as extreme heat or cold during transit can ruin wine.
+Because both legal carriers for wine, FedEx and UPS, raised rates in late 2025 (FedEx +5.9%, UPS +5.9%, effective late December 2025 through January 2026), every retail label compounds those hikes on already-heavy boxes.
+Buying discounted labels below commercial rates is the single fastest way to blunt that increase on each shipment.

 Wine Service Cost Comparison